geetikapant/Incredible-India/README.md

 # Incredible-India
-Website template using HTML,CSS,PHP,Javascript and My SQL.
+Website template using HTML,CSS,PHP,Javascript and My SQL.I have created this site at the when I was in learning phase.